sangsongthong-hexterika/MockPenetrationTestingReport/GoldenEyeReport/README.md

 ## Executive Summary

-Summary of Findings: Brief overview of critical findings.
+Here are the overview of critical findings.

-Risk Level: High/Medium/Low (based on your findings).

-Key Recommendations: Highlight main actions for the client.
++ A discovery of an insider threat: There were some evidence of an employee intentionally leaking their credential to help an outsider to come side your company's system.

++ Admin's password breached: This lead to administrator account compromisation.

++ Leak credentials.

++ RCE vulnerability from the plugin, Aspenll.

 ---